Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Investigating Multiplicity Adjustment

 \subsubsection{Simulation Discussion}

 Our results show that no single method dominates all others.
-While the beta-binomial prior with $\beta = 1$ performed best in our initial simulation study described in Section \ref{sec:illustration}, including models beyond the null and full model showed that this prior performed considerably worse in those settings.
-The beta-binomial prior with $\beta = K$, $\beta = {K \choose 2}$, and the DP prior with $\alpha = 0.50$ perform very similarly overall.
-Importantly, both the method proposed by \textcite{westfall1997bayesian} and the pairwise Bayes factors can yield transitivity violations, while explicitly specifying a prior over partitions cannot.
-For example, we might find that $\mu_1 = \mu_2$ and $\mu_2 = \mu_3$ using pairwise Bayes factors with some threshold, but at the same time conclude that $\mu_1 \neq \mu_3$.
-This is one key reason why explicitly specifying the prior over partitions is preferable.
-In the next section, we focus on the beta-binomial prior with $\beta = K$ and apply our method to two examples.
+While the \reviseAStwo{$\text{BB}(\alpha = 1, \beta = 1)$} prior performed best in our initial simulation study described in Section~\ref{sec:illustration}, including models beyond the null and full model showed that this prior performed considerably worse in those settings. \reviseAS{The method proposed by \textcite{westfall1997bayesian} and the uniform prior yield somewhat extreme opposite results, rendering them unsuitable to be chosen as default priors in practice.
+Interestingly, the uncorrected pairwise Bayes factor method provides familywise error rates and statistical power in between all other priors.
+The \reviseAStwo{$\text{BB}(\alpha = 1, \beta = K)$} and the \reviseAStwo{$\text{DP}(\alpha = \nicefrac{1}{H_{K-1}})$} prior performed very similarly (cf. Figure~\ref{fig:prior-comparison}), combining the best familywise error control (barring the choice of $\beta = \binom{K}{2}$) with relatively good statistical power.
+These may those be good default choices in practice, although researchers may choose different priors depending on a cost benefit of type I versus type II errors.} In the next section, we focus on the \reviseAStwo{$\text{BB}(\alpha = 1, \beta = K)$} prior and apply our method to two examples